-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the clinical trials and pre-clinical activities of our product candidates.
-Additionally, we expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
-Our expenses will also increase as we:
+We expect to incur significant expenses in connection with our ongoing activities, particularly as we advance the clinical trials, preclinical activities of our product candidates and prepare for commercial operations.
+Additionally, we expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.
+We expect to incur expenses as we:

-- continue to conduct our current clinical trials and initiate our planned clinical trials, for rilonacept, mavrilimumab and KPL-716; - advance pre-clinical development of our early-stage programs; - manufacture, or have manufactured on our behalf, our pre-clinical and clinical drug material and develop processes for late stage and commercial manufacturing; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval and intend to commercialize on our own; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - maintain, expand and protect our intellectual property portfolio; and - in-license or acquire other product candidates and technologies or their related businesses.
+- · continue to conduct our current clinical trials and/or initiate our planned clinical trials, for rilonacept, mavrilimumab, KPL-716 and KPL-404 as applicable; - manufacture, or have manufactured on our behalf, our preclinical and clinical drug material and develop processes for late-stage and commercial manufacturing; - · seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates, including rilonacept, for which we may obtain marketing approval and intend to commercialize on our own;

+- · hire additional clinical, quality and research and development personnel; - expand our operational, financial and management systems and increase personnel globally to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; and - in-license or acquire other product candidates and technologies or their related businesses, if we determine to do so.

-We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
+We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the date of filing this Annual Report.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
-We anticipate that we may require additional capital if we choose to pursue in-licenses or acquisitions of other product candidates.
+We anticipate that we may require additional capital if we choose to pursue in-licenses or acquisitions of other product candidates and technologies or their related businesses.
 If we receive regulatory approval for rilonacept or our other product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.

-Because of the numerous risks and uncertainties associated with research, development and commercialization of biologic product candidates, we are unable to estimate the exact amount of our working capital requirements.
+Because of the numerous risks and uncertainties associated with research, development and commercialization of biologic products, we are unable to estimate the exact amount of our working capital requirements.
 Our future funding requirements will depend on and could increase significantly as a result of many factors, including:

-- the scope, progress, results and costs of researching and developing our product candidates, and conducting pre-clinical and clinical trials; - the costs, timing and outcome of regulatory review of our product candidates; - the costs, timing and ability to manufacture our product candidates to supply our clinical and pre-clinical development efforts and our clinical trials; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the costs of manufacturing commercial-grade product and necessary inventory to support commercial launch; - the ability to receive additional non-dilutive funding, including grants from organizations and foundations; - the revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our ability to establish and maintain collaborations on favorable terms, if at all; - the extent to which we acquire or in-license other product candidates and technologies; and - the timing, receipt and amount of sales of, or milestone payments related to or royalties on, our current or future product candidates, if any.
+- the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical trials; - · the costs, timing and outcome of regulatory review of our product candidates; - the costs, timing and ability to manufacture our product candidates to supply our clinical and preclinical development efforts and our clinical trials; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing, pricing and reimbursement, distribution and compliance, for any of our product candidates for which we receive marketing approval; - the costs of manufacturing commercial-grade product and necessary inventory to support commercial launch; - the ability to receive additional non-dilutive funding; - the revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - · our ability to establish and maintain licensing, collaboration or other strategic transactions and arrangements on favorable terms, if at all; - the extent to which we acquire or in-license other product candidates, technologies and their related businesses; and the timing, receipt and amount of sales of, or milestone payments related to or royalties on, our current or future product candidates, if any.